iffy/moldspec/docs/documents/observation.rst

 Observation Document
 ====================

 Observation documents describe the **actual** state of a resource.
 Each resource type has its own schema for its *Observation documents*.
-You can see the complete list of resource-specific *Observation documents* here XXX.
+Go to :ref:`resources` to see the complete list of resource-specific Observation documents.

-They are returned as the result of inspections.
+:ref:`Inspectors <actor-inspector>` return Observation documents.

 For example, a ``file`` resource observation document might look like this: